SerhiiCho/clothing-shop/README.md

 ## Language

 The app supports only russian language, but can be easily translated.
 Just by copying /resources/lang/ru folder and translating all files to whatever language you want.
+Also translate couple seeders.
 There are no hard coded word, everything is using laravel translations via functions *lang()* and *trans()*.

 ## Technologies